rosflight/rosflight_firmware/docs/index.md

 # Welcome to ROSflight

-ROSflight is an autopilot system designed from the ground up for integration with [ROS](http://www.ros.org/).
+ROSflight is an autopilot system designed from the ground up with researchers in mind, and for easy integration with [ROS](http://www.ros.org/).
 Its purpose is to accomplish two main tasks:

   1. Stream high-rate sensor data from the embedded flight controller to ROS
   2. Provide a simple API for sending control setpoints to the embedded flight controller